TECHNOLOGY BANK FOR LEAST DEVELOPED COUNTRIES

 Technology Bank Fact-sheet [En]

-Ms. Heidi Schroderus-Fox, Director of OHRLLS, will serve as acting Managing Director of the Technology Bank during the operationalization phase of the Bank until a Managing Director is recruited and has assumed duties.
+Ms. Heidi Schroderus-Fox, Director of OHRLLS, was appointed to serve as acting Managing Director of the Technology Bank during the operationalization phase of the Bank until a Managing Director is recruited and has assumed duties.

 3. Signing of the Host Country Agreement: